-The MSLP fields and anomalies for the 10 pure CWTs responsible for the major variability in atmospheric circulation over the IP are shown in Figure 8.
-These anomaly composites were obtained after removing the respective means computed for the
+The MSLP fields and anomalies for the 10 pure CWTs responsible for the major variability in atmospheric circulation over the IP are shown in Fig. 8.
+These anomaly composites were obtained after removing the respective means computed for the period of 1981-2010.

-- 440 period 1981-2010.
 Here we aimed to determine the association of large-scale atmospheric circulation over the IP with drought conditions that affected the MLSHD during 1980-2017.
-The reddish (blueish) isolines in Figure 8 identify the higher (lower) values in the MSLP absolute fields and the positive (negative) values of MSLP anomalies.
-The NE configuration (Figure 8a) was characterised by a transition from a strong high-pressure region over the eastern Atlantic Ocean extending to the north-western Iberia and the MLSHD, and lower pressures over Africa.
-The anomaly field (Figure 8b) shows that this high-pressure - 445 centre was displaced towards the northeast, to the west of the United Kingdom (UK).
-The Figure 8a shows that in the E configuration the high-pressure system was shifted northwards and centred over the Cantabrian Sea and the Celtic, while in the SE circulation it was centred over France and the southern UK.
-The anomaly fields (E and SE; Figure 8b) show an intensification of 8 hPa to 10 hPa of these high-pressure systems.
-In the S pattern, higher pressure values occurred over central Europe and lower pressure values (1010 hPa) over the Northeast Atlantic (Figure 8a) which were up to 8-10 hPa lower (Figure 7). - 450 8b).
-In the SW CWT high-pressure values were limited to the most southern areas in the North Atlantic and a well-developed low-pressure system (1000 hPa) was located over the Northeast Atlantic (Figure 8a).
-The anomaly fields show an intensification of these systems to the northwest region of Iberia- up to -20 hPa (Figure 8b).
-In the W and NW configurations, the low-pressure systems were shifted northwards and north-eastwards towards the UK, respectively, while the Azores high was established (Figure 8a).
-The corresponding anomaly fields illustrate the intensification of these low-pressure systems - (Figure 8b).
-The high-pressure systems identified in the case of the NW configuration were more intense in the N CWT (Figure 8a) and the anomaly shows a northward displacement of these systems, covering all the Atlantic regions, while low-pressure systems were more developed over the Gulf of Lion, in the Mediterranean (Figure 8b).
-Finally, the C CWT represented low relative pressures located over the western IP (Figure 8a) which intensified, while positive anomalies developed to the northern regions, west of the UK (Figure 8b).
-The opposite occurred for the A configuration which represents an intense Azores high, - 460 extended towards Europe (Figure 8a).
-This anomaly shows that under these conditions the high-pressure systems intensified over the IP and southwest Europe (Figure 8b).
+The reddish (blueish) isolines in Fig. 8 identify the higher (lower) values in the MSLP absolute fields and the positive (negative) values of MSLP anomalies.
+The NE configuration (Fig. 8a) was characterized by a transition from a strong high-pressure region over the eastern Atlantic Ocean extending to northwestern Iberia and the MLSHD, with lower pressures over Africa.
+The anomaly field (Fig. 8b) shows that this high-pressure centre was displaced towards the northeast, to the west of the United Kingdom (UK).
+Figure 8a shows that in the E configuration the high-pressure system was shifted northwards and centred over the Cantabrian Sea and the Celtic Sea, while in the SE circulation it was centred over France and the southern UK.
+The anomaly fields (E and SE; Fig. 8b) show an intensification of 8 to 10 hPa of these high-pressure systems.
+In the S pattern, higher pressure values occurred over central Europe, and lower pressure values (1010 hPa) occurred over the northeastern Atlantic (Fig. 8a), which were up to 8-

+10 hPa lower (Fig. 8b).
+In the SW CWT high-pressure values were limited to the most southern areas in the North Atlantic and a well-developed low-pressure system (1000 hPa) was located over the northeastern Atlantic (Fig. 8a).
+The anomaly fields show an intensification of these systems to the northwestern region of Iberia - up to $-20 \,\mathrm{hPa}$ (Fig. 8b).
+In the W and NW configurations, the low-pressure systems were shifted northwards and northeastwards towards the UK, respectively, while the Azores High was established (Fig. 8a).
+The corresponding anomaly fields illustrate the intensification of these low-pressure systems (Fig. 8b).
+The highpressure systems identified in the case of the NW configuration were more intense in the N CWT (Fig. 8a), and the anomaly shows a northward displacement of these systems, covering all the Atlantic regions, while low-pressure systems were more developed over the Gulf of Lion, in the Mediterranean (Fig. 8b).
+Finally, the C CWT represented low relative pressures located over the western IP (Fig. 8a) which intensified, while positive anomalies developed for the northern regions, west of the UK (Fig. 8b).
+The opposite occurred for the A configuration, which represents an intense Azores High, as it extended towards Europe (Fig. 8a).
+This anomaly shows that under these conditions the high-pressure systems intensified over the IP and southwestern Europe (Fig. 8b).